AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/update-users-sso.md

 >[!NOTE]
 >
->This is not available if your organization’s Workfront instance is enabled with Adobe IMS.
+>This is not available if your organization's Workfront instance is enabled with Adobe IMS.
 See your network or IT administrator if you need more information.

 ## Access requirements